Flag of Essex

-The Essex flag is the flag of the English county of Essex.
-The flag of Essex is ancient in origin and features three notched Saxon seaxes (cutlasses) on a red field.
+The Flag of Essex is the flag of the English county of Essex.
+The flag is ancient in origin and features three notched Saxon seaxes (cutlasses) on a red field, representing the Saxon origins of Essex.

+Saxon occupation of land that was to form the Kingdom of Essex had begun by the early 5th century at Mucking and other locations.
+A large proportion of the original settlers came from Old Saxony.
+It became one of the seven kingdoms (The Heptarchy) that united to form England over the course of the 9th, 10th and 11th centuries.
+The seaxes used on the flag were used as a symbol of this kingdom.

+Due to the antiquity of the symbol, it is difficult to pinpoint the exact date the flag was designed, but it is earliest attested in the 17th century.
+It was made official by the county in 1889.

+History

 The earliest references to the flag being used to represent the county date back to the 17th century.
-A Restitution of Decayed Intelligence, written in 1605 by Richard Verstegan, referred to the Anglo-Saxons bearing a standard of "Three seaxes argent, in a field gules".
-Similarly, cartographer John Speed included the flag in his 1611 atlas The Theatre of the Empire of Great Britaine.

-Sir Winston Churchill also included the three seaxes as being representative of Essex in his 1675 work Divi Britannici.
+A Restitution of Decayed Intelligence, written in 1605 by Richard Verstegan, referred to the Anglo-Saxons bearing a standard of "Three seaxes argent, in a field gules [red tincture]".
+Similarly, cartographer John Speed included the flag in his 1611 atlas The Theatre of the Empire of Great Britaine, on the title page and on the edge of a map about the Anglo-Saxon heptarchy, (the seven kingdoms that would go on to form England).
+Winston Churchill also included the three seaxes as being representative of Essex in his 1675 work Divi Britannici.
 As a result of this, the symbol was installed on a stained glass window in Westminster Abbey in 1735.

+Though it is frequently attested that the design involved three seaxes arranged thus originates from the coat of arms of Essex during the Kingdom, there is no direct evidence for this, and a number of other theories as to their origin exist.
+These include the idea propounded by historian James Lloyd who suggested they were lifted from the coat of arms of the Kingdom of Kent, which are shown to contain three cutlasses in a document from the 15th century.

 By 1815 the flag had become synonymous with the county, appearing as the masthead on the Chelmsford Chronicle and as the logo of the Essex and Suffolk Equitable Insurance Society.
 By the late 19th and early 20th centuries, the flag saw widespread usage throughout the county, appearing on buildings and infrastructure in numerous settlements.

+Local government use

 In 1889, Essex County Council adopted the flag as its own symbol.

 The Flag Institute formally recognised the flag's relationship with the county in the early 21st century.

 On 26 October 2014, the flag of Essex flew outside the Department for Communities and Local Government in order to mark Essex Day.
 The day was chosen in order to mark the feast of Saint Cedd.
+David Finch, at the time a councillor for Essex County Council, said: